MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/multi-tenant-management-partner.md

 # Multi-tenant customer management for partners

 Multi-tenant management (MTM) in the Teams Rooms Pro Management service helps partner organizations manage multiple customers in one place, with their own domain credentials.
-Partner users will only see customer rooms that they are assigned to manage.
+Partner users will see only those customer rooms that they are assigned to manage.
 It is possible to apply custom roles for each customer in the MTM portal, giving partner organizations granular control of permissions to the customer’s resources.

 The MTM portal can be accessed through this [link](https://partner.rooms.microsoft.com/).

 > [!Note]
 > Partner organizations cannot manage their own rooms through the MTM portal.
 Those rooms can be managed in the [Pro Management portal](https://portal.rooms.microsoft.com/).

-## Pre-requisites for managing your customers through the MTM experience
+## Prerequisites for managing your customers through the MTM experience

 Partners who meet specific eligibility criteria with a proven track record and the organizational capabilities to deploy, configure, and manage Microsoft Teams Rooms, including Surface Hub.
 Partners interested in learning more about the requirements for becoming a Microsoft Teams Rooms Partner can submit their request at https://aka.ms/MicrosoftTeamsRoomsPartnerInquiry.